andrewrgoss/andrewrgoss.com/content/about.md

 title = "About"
 description = "Andrew Goss Background"
 +++
-> <b>TL;DR</b> -- Staff data engineer building performant pipelines and data ecosystems that empower data-driven organizations through self-service analytics.
+> <b>TL;DR</b> -- Data engineering manager building performant pipelines and data ecosystems that empower data-driven organizations through self-service analytics.
 Based in the Boston, MA, USA area.

 <hr>

-I'm currently a staff data engineer and team lead at <a href="https://www.interfolio.com" target="_blank">Interfolio</a>.
+I'm currently a data engineering manager at <a href="https://www.interfolio.com" target="_blank">Interfolio</a>.

 * Interfolio offers faculty information SaaS products in serving the global higher education market.
+* I manage a small centralized team responsible for the complex flow of data across teams, data centers, and organizational boundaries.
+We're employing DataOps practices, processes, and technologies that combine automation and methods from agile software engineering to promote a culture of continuous improvement in the area of data analytics.
-* I’m building a modern data ecosystem from the ground up in a way that allows data consumers to answer important questions through supported self-service analytics.
+* Built a modern data ecosystem from the ground up in a way that allows data consumers to answer important questions through supported self-service analytics.
 Architecture, performance, documentation, and visualization are all crucial to democratizing data that is easily explorable and tells a bigger story.

 ![Modern Data Pipelines](/img/modern_data_pipelines.png "Modern Data Pipelines")
 <sub><i>Image by Louise de Leyritz</i></sub>